CodeXCourses/level-2-course-content/week-1/day-3-breaout-task.md

      git clone https://github.com/<organization>/<repository>.git
      ```

-   - **Verification**: Take a screenshot of your terminal showing the `git clone` command.

 2. **Fork a Repository**:

    - Fork a repository from the organization using the GitHub interface.
-   - **Verification**: Take a screenshot of your GitHub showing the forked repository.

 3. **Make Changes and Push**: